There is a revolution taking place in people’s gardens.

 Prepare your garden; Prepare for battle!

 Many of the pests, and predators….
 In fact, nearly all micro-fauna, is overwintering somewhere nearby.
-Should you allow nature to wreak havoc on your garden, you will see that the pests arrive first, over populate, and then slowly make way for the predators who appear, eat, over populate and prepare again for winter.
+Should you allow nature to have a free-for-all in your garden, you will see that the pests arrive first, over populate, and then slowly make way for the predators who appear, eat, over populate and prepare again for winter.
 The predators always wait for pest pressure to peak, so that they never run out of food.
 Always trust nature – it has a plan.
+It just might be hard to watch those roses overcome by aphids while you wait for nature to catch up.

 In this natural model, your young plants will be fed upon, and sometimes killed by pests.
 To make matters worse, chemical residues, the overall reduction in micro-fauna from human interference as well as the reduction of wild areas, all contribute to a reduction in the predators upon which you rely.